laravel/laravel/laravel/documentation/contrib/github.md

 Because Laravel's development and source control is done through GitHub, anyone is able to make contributions to it.
 Anyone can fix bugs, add features or improve the documentation.

-After submitting proposed changes to the project, the Laravel project managers will review the changes and make the decision to commit them to Laravel's core.
+After submitting proposed changes to the project, the Laravel team will review the changes and make the decision to commit them to Laravel's core.

 <a name='repositories'></a>
 ## Repositories